sUNC-Utilities/docs.sunc.su/docs/Closures/restorefunction.md

 !!! warning "This will throw an error if the requested function is not already hooked"

-`#!luau restorefunction` restores a hooked function back to its unhooked state.
+`#!luau restorefunction` restores a hooked function back to the very first original function, even if it has been hooked multiple times.

 ```luau
 function restorefunction(functionToRestore: (...any) -> (...any)): ()